holoviz/hvplot/doc/index.rst

 solid foundation, but means that users miss out the benefits of modern, interactive plotting libraries like bokeh and holoviews.

-HvPlot provides a high-level plotting API built on HoloViews which will provide a general and consistent API for plotting data in all the abovementioned formats.
-HvPlot will integrate neatly with the individual libraries if an extension mechanism for the native plot APIs is offered or can be used as a standalone component.
+HoloPlot provides a high-level plotting API built on HoloViews which will provide a general and consistent API for plotting data in all the abovementioned formats.
+HoloPlot will integrate neatly with the individual libraries if an extension mechanism for the native plot APIs is offered or can be used as a standalone component.